My Study Bible

 Hebrew Yəhōwā, one vocalization of the Tetragrammaton יהוה (YHWH), the proper name of the God of Israel in the Hebrew Bible/Old Testament.
 It is considered one of the seven names of God in Judaism and a form of God’s name in Christianity.
 Covenant making covenant keeping GOD.
 For more info click here

-gave Israel a saviour, so that they went out from under the hand of the Syrians: and the children of Israel dwelt in their tents, as beforetime.
+gave Israel a savior, so that they went out from under the hand of the Syrians: and the sons of Israel lived in their tents, as times past.

 13:6 Nevertheless they departed not from the sins of the house of Jeroboam, who made Israel sin, but walked therein: and there remained the grove also in Samaria.)